School Programs & Field Trips

 NGSS: 2-LS2-1, 2-LS2-2, 2-LS4-1, K-2-ETS1-2

 Come explore the diversity of life in the forest!
 Students will look at the different layers of the forest and the microhabitats within.
 Some organisms spend most of their time up in the tree canopy, some never leave the ground.
 Students will examine the relationships between plants and animals and explore a decomposition station to learn what organisms lurk within fallen logs and rotting trees.
+While identifying tree species by their bark and leaves, students will learn that each species has a role in the forest and has a role for us, whether it is for medicine, building, or producing food.
 They will also investigate invasive plant species and consider their impact on the diversity of life within a habitat.

 Key Concepts: Biodiversity, habitat, microhabitat, ecosystem, interdependent relationships, adaptations, invasive & native, deciduous, coniferous, photosynthesis, producer, consumer, decomposer, forest canopy, understory, ground cover, nutrient cycle.